Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/introduction.rst

 Vitis Tutorials
 ========================

-AMD provides an extensive library of purpose build tutorials.
-It is recommended to visit `Vitis Tutorials <https://github.com/Xilinx/Vitis-Tutorials>`__ to get familiar with the AMD Vitis |trade| in-Depth tutorials.
+AMD provides an extensive library of purpose-built tutorials.
+It is recommended to visit `Vitis Tutorials <https://github.com/Xilinx/Vitis-Tutorials>`__ to get familiar with the AMD Vitis |trade| in-depth tutorials.

 To learn how to use the Vitis core tools to develop for AMD Versal |trade|, the first Adaptive SoC, visit `AI Engine Development Tutorials <https://github.com/Xilinx/Vitis-Tutorials/tree/HEAD/AI_Engine_Development>`__.
 There is a variety of design, methodology, and feature tutorials, where you can also find a highly recommended `DSP Library Tutorial <https://github.com/Xilinx/Vitis-Tutorials/tree/HEAD/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library>`__, which demonstrates how to use kernels provided by the DSP library for a filtering application, how to analyze the design results, and how to use filter parameters to optimize the design's performance using simulation.